openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

     git fetch upstream master

+### Instalation

+This project needs specific ruby/bundler versions as well as node/yarn specific versions.
+For a local setup you will need:

+* Install or change your Ruby version according to the one specified at [.ruby-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.ruby-version) file)
+    - To manage versions, it's recommended to use [rbenv](https://github.com/rbenv/rbenv) or [RVM](https://rvm.io/)
+* Install or change Node version according to the one specified at [.node-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.node-version)
+    - [nodevn](https://github.com/nodenv/nodenv) is recommended as a node version manager.
+* PostgreSQL database
+* Redis (for background jobs)
+* Chrome (for testing)

+The following guides will provide OS-specific step-by-step instructions to get these requirements installed:
+- [Ubuntu Setup Guide][ubuntu]
+- [Debian Setup Guide][debian]
+- [OSX Setup Guide][osx]

+For those new to Rails, the following tutorial will help get you up to speed with configuring a [Rails environment](http://guides.rubyonrails.org/getting_started.html).

 ### Get it running

 First, you need to create the database user the app will use by manually typing the following in your terminal: